bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 - You will learn how to know what the keyword “this” of a function will be by looking where the function is called or who is calling the function!

-That’s all you’ll learn from those first YouTube page about the keyword “this”!
+That’s all you’ll learn from the first YouTube page about the keyword “this”!

 Well, to be honest that’s all you need to know about the keyword “this” if you are not interested on how its mechanism really works!

-You’ll be good to go with that knowledge in, let’s say 99% of the cases where you’ll use the keyword “this”.
+You’ll be good to go with that knowledge in, let’s say, 99% of the cases where you’ll use the keyword “this”.

 Not too many anyway, because functional JavaScript is taking over OOP JavaScript lately.

-In Functional Programming there are very few the cases you use the keyword “this”.
+In Functional Programming you will use the keyword “this” in very few the cases anyway.

 Still, you’ll need the keyword “this” in some edge case when working directly with the DOM for example.

-So, you have to know that, there is more than those YouTube videos teaches you!
+So, you have to know that, there is more than those YouTube videos teach you!

 There are scenarios when the keyword “this” are not derived from an object or class method directly.

-Or at least not form a method we can see and analyze with open eyes!
+Or at least not form a method that we can see and analyze with open eyes!

 It comes from somewhere down in the code base and it suffers many transformations, maybe, before the function gets executed and the keyword “this” is set.